Event Shape Engineering and Multiplicity dependent Study of Identified Particle Production in proton+proton Collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Results and Discussion

 Figure~\ref{ptspectra_sp_V0M_I_X} shows the ratio of $p_{\rm{T}}$-spectra for isotropic and jetty events to the spherocity integrated events for V0M-I (left) and V0M-X (right) multiplicity classes.
 To see the effect of multiplicity on the crossing point of jetty and isotropic events, we have taken the lowest (V0M-X) and the highest (V0M-I) multiplicity classes for a comparison.
-For stable particles like, $\pi$, K and p, the crossing point moves towards high-$p_{\rm{T}}$, while going from low ($\sim$ 1 GeV/c) to high multiplicity classes ($\sim$ 3 GeV/c).
-This indicates that particle production in high-multiplicity collisions are dominated by isotropic events whereas in low multiplicity it is dominated by jetty events.
-The preliminary results from ALICE~\cite{Bencedi:2018ctm} shows a mass dependence of the crossing points for high multiplicity pp collisions which could be attributed to flow-like behavior.
-Although the color reconnection in PYTHIA mimics a flow-like behavior~\cite{Ortiz:2013yxa}, we do not observe mass dependence of crossing points with the default color reconnection setting.
-Contrary to the results from minimum bias pp collisions, we observe crossing points for resonances and $\Lambda$ for both V0M-I and V0M-X classes.
-For high multiplicity pp collisions, the crossing point is around 6 GeV/c while for low multiplicity pp collisions, we could not observe the crossing point due to limited statistics.
+For stable particles like, $\pi$, K and p, the crossing point moves towards high-$p_{\rm{T}}$, while going from low ($\sim$ 1 GeV/c) to high-multiplicity classes ($\sim$ 3 GeV/c).
+This indicates that particle production in high-multiplicity collisions are dominated by isotropic events whereas in low-multiplicity it is dominated by jetty events.
+The preliminary results from ALICE~\cite{Bencedi:2018ctm} show a mass dependence of the crossing points for high-multiplicity pp collisions, which could be attributed to flow-like behaviour.
+Although the color reconnection in PYTHIA mimics a flow-like behaviour~\cite{Ortiz:2013yxa}, we do not observe mass dependence of crossing points with the default color reconnection setting.
+Similar to the results from minimum bias pp collisions, we observe crossing points for resonances and $\Lambda$ at higher-$p_{\rm{T}}$ (around 5 GeV/c) for V0M-I class.
+However, we observe the crossing point for low-multiplicity pp collisions (V0M-X class) to be similar for all particles, i.e. around 1 GeV/c.